design system

 Small Application: React, JSX and Tailwind

-Instead of using Vanilla HTML, CSS or JS, you can build apps using libraries that improve the developer experience, like JSX instead of HTML, Tailwind instead of CSS & React instead of Javascript.
+Instead of using HTML, CSS or JS, you can build apps using libraries that improve the developer experience, like JSX instead of vanilla HTML, TailwindCSS instead of vanilla CSS & React instead of vanilla Javascript.

 Small app tech stack